-CBIT training is short-term, provided typically for 4 to 10 visits over 2 or 3 months.
 Many children and adults are able to quickly reduce the intensity and frequency of their tics by practicing CBIT therapy strategies.
 Progress is dependent on motivation to manage tics, tic severity, and family support.
 Click here for a brief video about how CBIT helps to manage tics.

 This video is about Tourette Syndrome and viewing it may trigger tics in some people.